-Fiddle leaf figs are beautiful house plants, but they are toxic to cats and dogs.
-Because of its insoluble calcium oxalate crystals, which look like little needles, ingesting the plant can cause your cat serious side effects, such as oral irritation, excessive drooling, and difficulty swallowing.
+Fiddle-leaf figs (Ficus lyrata) are beautiful house plants, but they are mildly toxic to cats and dogs.
+They contain insoluble calcium oxalate crystals, which act like little needles.
+Ingesting the plant can cause your cat serious side effects, such as oral irritation, excessive drooling, and difficulty swallowing.

-Because fiddle leaf figs are so toxic to cats, it’s best to keep this plant outside of your home.
-At the very least, you should place the plant somewhere that your cat has difficulty reaching.
+Because fiddle-leaf figs are toxic to cats, it’s best to keep this plant away from your cat.
+If for whatever reason you must keep a fiddle-leaf fig at home, at the very least, you should place the plant somewhere that your cat can’t reach it.

 Are Fiddle Figs Toxic to Cats?

-Unfortunately, fiddle leaf figs are toxic to cats.
-When ingested, fiddle leaf figs can cause oral irritation; intense burning inside the mouth, tongue, and lips; Excessive drooling; Vomiting; And even difficulty swallowing.
-Fiddle leaf figs cause the same side effects in dogs and other animals when ingested.
+Yes.
+Unfortunately, fiddle-leaf figs are toxic to cats.
+When ingested, fiddle-leaf figs can cause oral irritation; intense burning inside the mouth, tongue, and lips; excessive drooling; vomiting; and even difficulty swallowing.
+Fiddle-leaf figs cause the same side effects in dogs and even in children when chewed on or ingested.

-The part of the fiddle leaf fig that is toxic is called insoluble calcium oxalate.
-These little crystals look like needles and embed themselves into a person or animal’s mouth, throat, and stomach when consumed.
-It is for this reason that fiddle leaf figs are toxic to cats, dogs, and even humans.
-These crystals are often found all over the plant, including it stems and leaves.
+All parts of the fiddle-leaf fig are toxic, but the most dangerous part is the milky sap from the stems and leaves.
+It contains insoluble calcium oxalate, which causes intense irritation in the mouth, throat, and stomach when consumed.
+It is for this reason that fiddle-leaf figs are toxic to cats, dogs, and even humans.
+These crystals are often found all over the plant.

-Fiddle leaf figs are not the only houseplant with this toxic material.
+Fiddle-leaf figs are not the only houseplant with these toxic compounds.
 In fact, many house plants have insoluble oxalates, which can be found on the plant’s leaves, stems, and even sap.
 Here are some other plants that are toxic for the same reason:

 These are not the only house plants that have this toxic material, but they are some of the most common.
-You can easily find out if your houseplant has insoluble calcium oxalate crystals by checking online for your plant specifically.
+You can easily find out if your houseplant has insoluble calcium oxalate crystals by speaking to the specialists at the garden center or checking online for your plant specifically.

 If you already have a fiddle leaf inside your home and don’t want to get rid of it, there are ways that you can keep the plant away from your cat, or your cat away from the plant, we should say!